Safe dependency upgrades with DevUpdate.io

 changelogs, security fixes, and undocumented behavior changes — and computes

 which upgrades are available for each lockfile.
-Your job is to combine that
+Its claims are grounded in

 ## Workflow